What Is The Difference Between Microprocessor And Microcontroller?

 Computers Vs Microcontrollers

-Last but not least, we’ll compare a typical microcontroller to a typical personal computer in terms of the internal components which happens to be the same.
+Last but not least, we’ll compare a typical microcontroller to a typical personal computer in terms of the internal components which happen to be the same.
 As we’ve stated earlier, a microcontroller is a complete computer on a single chip.
 Hence, a microcontroller has all the fundamental components of a common computer but with much fewer resources.
-Have a look into the following infographic illustration
+Have a look at the following infographic illustration

 As you might have noticed, a microcontroller has nearly the same components of a large computer but in a very limited amount for each resource of them.
 The CPU unit of your PC is a high-performance Processor.
 Whereas, the CPU unit of a small microcontroller is a Microprocessor.

-At the end of the infographic, I’ve drawn an imaginary performance spectrum with non-exact figures.
+At the end of the infographic, there is an imaginary performance spectrum with non-exact figures.
 Just to illustrate how microprocessors range in performance.
 Therefore, the target application, its price, and performance change as well.

 In this section, we’ll blink an LED using a Microcontroller (From Ti)